by © Supercaliphotolistic iStock/Getty Images Plus

 Song

-Appearance: The Northern Pintail (56 cm - 22 in) exhibits dimorphism, with distinct differences between sexes.
+Appearance: The Northern Pintail (56 cm - 22 inches) exhibits dimorphism, with distinct differences between sexes.
 The male pintail has a slender and elongated body, a brown head, and neck with a white stripe extending upwards.
-Its body is gray and prominently marked with black and white patterns.
+Its body is gray and marked with black and white patterns.
 The long central tail feather extends beyond the other feathers, giving it a distinct appearance.
 The female pintail is smaller and has mottled brown plumage, providing camouflage during nesting.
 It lacks the extended tail and has a more subdued appearance than the male.
 Both have a white trailing edge on dark speculum.

 Breeding: the Northern Pintail breeds in the high-altitude wetlands of the Andes mountains, including páramos, montane bogs, and lakes.